scalabs/handbook/guides/project-documentation.md

 so that I can [achieve a goal].
 ```

-5. Th main work will be divided into small activities.
-When written in order it will also show the implementation workflow.
+5. The implementation work will be divided into smaller **actionable** tasks.
+It gives the developer clear instructions.
 ```markdown
 **Actionable Tasks**
 - [ ] Implement a Cubit/BloC for [action] with states [...] and methods [...]